kalterBebapKacke/aegisub-cli/README.md

 There are pre-built binaries for Windows available from the releases section.
 Simply place aegisub-cli.exe in the same directory as your main Aegisub executable and add the directory to your PATH.

+## Docker
+The base image is available on docker: `n01d3a/aegisub-cli:1.0`